 Also, some users will have an intense psychedelic experience, often describing it in detail during their “trip,” but will wake up having forgotten most or all of their experience.

 This does not apply to the majority of addicts, but it does happen.
-It is best to go into an Ibogaine treatment hoping for the best—expecting a reduction in physical withdrawal symptoms—but also preparing for the possibility of not remembering the psychedelic aspect.
+It is best to go into an Ibogaine treatment hoping for the best—expecting a reduction in physical withdrawal symptoms and healing in the brain—but also preparing for the possibility of not remembering or experiencing the psychedelic aspect.

-For those that do experience the psychedelic components, the Ibogaine experience can be harsh, but necessary.
+For those that do experience the psychedelic components, the Ibogaine experience can be intense.

 During the Ibogaine experience, addicts are often shown their past.
 This means coming face to face with decisions they have made, traumatic experiences they are trying to avoid, and people they have hurt in their lives because of their drug addiction.